 Share

-How difficult is it for therapists to find trustworthy resources and continue learning?
-There are hundreds of continuing professional development (CPD) resources on the web, and their number is increasing every day.
+How difficult is it to find trustworthy online resources for therapists that can be used in practice?
+There are hundreds of continuing professional development (CPD) whitepapers and books on the web, and their number is increasing every day.
 However, some aren’t created by specialists and can’t be trusted.
 Others offer outdated information or data that isn’t relevant anymore.
 We have collected courses, books, and podcasts for therapists that are highly ranked by specialists.

 This list will provide you with both evergreen classics and up-to-date podcasts along with corses that offer cutting-edge expertise and are provided by experts in the therapy field.
 Check them out!